- Enrollment now open to:

 Snapshot Wisconsin is a great way to get students outdoors and learn about local wildlife!
 The project is a unique opportunity to integrate science and technology into your classroom.

 Educators can volunteer to host a trail camera with their students at a school forest or other property.
 Students can also help identify and count critters in photos captured across the state by logging on to the Zooniverse website.

 Sign up to receive project updates and notice about open application dates for educators!

-- April 25th, 2018 Trail Camera Host Training, Northern Great Lakes Visitor Center, Ashland, WI
+- June 12, 2018 Trail Camera Host Training at Northern Great Lakes Visitor Center, Ashland

 - June 20, 2018 Trail Camera Host Training at Science Operations Center, Madison